swiftlang/swift-evolution/proposals/0253-callable.md

 This approach represents call-syntax delegate methods as unnamed `func` declarations instead of creating a new `call` declaration kind.

 One option is to use `func(...)` without an identifier name.
 Since the word "call" does not appear, it is less clear that this denotes a call-syntax delegate method.
-Additionally, it’s not clear how direct references would work: the proposed design of referencing `call` declarations via `foo.call` is clear and consistent with the behavior of `init` declarations.
+Additionally, it's not clear how direct references would work: the proposed design of referencing `call` declarations via `foo.call` is clear and consistent with the behavior of `init` declarations.

 To make unnamed `func(...)` less weird, one option is to add a `call` declaration modifier: `call func(...)`.
 The word `call` appears in both this option and the proposed design, clearly conveying "call-syntax delegate method".
 However, declaration modifiers are currently also treated as keywords, so with both approaches, parser changes to ensure source compatibility are necessary. `call func(...)` requires additional parser changes to allow `func` to sometimes not be followed by a name.
 The authors lean towards `call` declarations for terseness.